MimicTester1307/arxiv_retriever/README.md

    ```shell
    axiv search "Attention is all you need" --limit 5 --authors "Ashish"
    ```

+# Note on Package and Command Names

+- **Package Name**: The package is named `arxiv_retriever`.
+This is the name you use when installing via pip or referring to the project.
+- **Command Name**: After installation, you interact with the tool using the `axiv` command in your terminal.

+This distinction allows for a more concise command while maintaining a descriptive package name.

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any features, bug fixes, or